philpackmohr/git-paper/git.md

 It is always a good idea to backup your repository if you attempt any rebase operations and are not sure whether you do the right thing.

-If it is "too late", meaning you want to `git filter-branch` a repository after it was published already (or perform other rebase operations), you should make sure that all project participants have prepared for this.
+If you want to `git filter-branch` a repository after it was published already (or perform other rebase operations), you should make sure that all project participants are prepared for this.
 This means they should:

 1. Published their current state of work
 2. Made backups of their repositories